Erlam v Rahman: Facts

-The 2014 Tower Hamlets Mayoral Election took place on 22 May 2014, concurrently with elections to all 45 seats on the Tower Hamlets London Borough Council, and the 2014 European Parliament election.
+The 2014 Tower Hamlets mayoral election took place on 22 May 2014, concurrently with elections to all 45 seats on the Tower Hamlets London Borough Council, and the 2014 European Parliament election.
 Ten candidates stood for mayor, with incumbent Lutfur Rahman representing Tower Hamlets First and challengers representing the Conservative Party, Green Party, Labour Party, Liberal Democrats, UKIP, and TUSC along with 3 independents.
 Voting in the mayoral election was conducted using the supplementary vote system whereby the voter has the option to express a second preference choice, which would be counted in the event no candidate receives more than half the first preference votes and the second preference vote is for one of the two candidates with the most votes in the first round.

-Lutfur Rahman was declared winner of the 2014 Tower Hamlets Mayoral Election some time before 2am on 24 May 2014 with a total of 37,395 first and second preference votes over John Biggs's 34,143 votes.
+Lutfur Rahman was declared winner of the election some time before 2 am on 24 May 2014 with a total of 37,395 first and second preference votes over John Biggs's 34,143 votes.